Algaecide

 Here’s how to keep your pool in top shape:

-- Add other supplements like stain and scale inhibitors when needed.
+• Add other supplements, such as stain and scale inhibitors, as needed.

 Combining algaecide with other treatments keeps your pool clear.
 Remember, a clean pool is the goal.
 Algaecide is just one tool in your pool care kit.